Search

 The Role of an AI Product Manager

-1. Setting the Product Vision: AI Product Managers start by defining what they want the AI to achieve.
-For example, if you’re working on an AI chatbot for customer service, your vision might be to create a bot that can handle the most common customer inquiries without needing a human to step in.
-You set the goals, define the metrics for success, and ensure everyone is aligned on what the AI should accomplish.
+1. Setting the Product Vision: an AI PM starts by answering what they want the AI to do.
+For instance, you are developing an AI Chatbot that can handle customer service on your behalf: Your vision may be to develop a bot that is capable of managing the majority of customer issues sans human intervention.
+You set the goals, determine how to measure success, and create alignment over what the AI should achieve.

-2. Collaboration with Data Scientists and Engineers: AI Product Managers work closely with data scientists who build the algorithms and engineers who implement them.
-You don’t need to be a data scientist yourself, but you do need to understand enough about AI to communicate effectively with these teams.
-Your job is to translate business requirements into technical specifications that your team can build.
+2. Collaboration with Data Scientists and Engineers: AI Product Managers’ nature of work demands them to work very closely with data scientists and engineers.
+The data scientists build the algorithms and engineers implement them.
+You neither have to be a data scientist nor an engineer, but you need to know enough about AI so that you can work in harmony with both these teams.
+You should be the one to convert business needs into a technical spec that your team can build on.

 4. Monitoring Performance: AI models need constant monitoring.
 Once your product is live, you’ll need to keep track of how well the AI is performing.
 Is it making accurate predictions?
 Is it helping users as expected?
 If something isn’t working right, it’s your responsibility to figure out why and work with your team to fix it.